Chemotherapy for eye cancer

 - Nausea and vomiting

-These side effects are usually short-term and go away after treatment is finished.
+These side effects usually go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, there are drugs to help prevent or reduce nausea and vomiting.
 Some drugs may also have specific side effects not listed above.
-Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let him or her know when you do have side effects so they can be managed effectively.
+Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let him or her know when you do have side effects so they can be managed.